 In our analyses, we defined the exposure variable using a binary indicator of stunting of a given child for a particular time point in the study period.
-We measured childhood stunting in this study by the z-score of the child's height-for-age (HAZ).
-HAZ and other anthropometric indicators were calculated using the WHO international child growth standards and references for under-five aged children and adolescents (34, 35).
+We measured childhood stunting in this study by the z-score of the child's HAZ.
+HAZ and other anthropometric indicators were calculated using the WHO international child growth standards and references for children aged under 5 years and adolescents^(34,35).
 Based on these growth standards, we defined a stunted child as having a HAZ less than two standard deviations (HAZ < -2) below the median value of a healthy reference population.
-To avoid inflated z-scores- the NIDS z-scores used months as the unit of analysis.
-This is in contrast to the zanthro macro scores where the default unit of analysis is the year and a two-year-old is considered to be 2 years 0 months old.
-Unfortunately, this leads to children being compared to a reference population that might be up to 364 days younger than they are.
-Rather, in the NIDS, children aged 30 months (2 years and 6 months), for instance, were considered to be 2-years-old (32).
-The NIDS data were also pre-cleaned, and biologically implausible values were coded as missing in line with WHO guidelines (4).
+To avoid inflated z-scores, the NIDS z-scores used months as the unit of analysis.
+This is in contrast to the zanthro macro scores where the default unit of analysis is the year and a 2-year-old is considered to be 2 years 0 months old.
+Unfortunately, this leads to children being compared to a reference population that might be up to 364 d younger than they are.
+Rather, in the NIDS, children aged 30 months (2 years and 6 months), for instance, were considered to be 2-year-old(32).
+The NIDS data were also pre-cleaned, and biologically implausible values were coded as missing in line with WHO guidelines(4).